-If you elect to participate in the Health Care FSA, the Employer will establish a "Health Care Account" to keep a record of the reimbursements you are entitled to, as well as the contributions you elected to withhold for such benefits during the Plan Year.
+If you elect to participate in the Healthcare FSA, the Employer will establish a "Healthcare Account" to keep a record of the reimbursements you are entitled to, as well as the contributions you elected to withhold for such benefits during the Plan Year.
 No actual account is established; it is merely a bookkeeping account.
-Benefits under the Health Care FSA are paid as needed from the Employer's general assets.
+Benefits under the Healthcare FSA are paid as needed from the Employer's general assets.

-During the enrollment period, you will specify the amount of Health Care Reimbursement you wish to pay for with Pre-tax Contributions.
+During the enrollment period, you will specify the amount of Healthcare Reimbursement you wish to pay for with Pre-tax Contributions.
 Thereafter, each paycheck will be reduced by an amount equal to a pro-rata share of the annual contribution.

-You may elect any annual reimbursement amount subject to the maximum annual Health Care Reimbursement Amount allowed for the plan.
-The Maximum Annual Reimbursement Amount each year may not exceed the lesser of the Health Care FSA reimbursement amount elected for that year or \$5000.
-There is no minimum election amount.
+You may elect any annual reimbursement amount subject to the maximum annual Healthcare Reimbursement Amount allowed for the plan.
+The Maximum Annual Reimbursement Amount each year may not exceed the lesser of the Healthcare FSA reimbursement amount elected for that year or \$2,500.
+The minimum election amount is \$120 per year.

-So long as coverage is effective, the full, annual amount of Health Care Reimbursement you have elected, reduced by the amount of previous Health Care Reimbursements received during the Year, will be available at any time during the Plan Year, without regard to how much you have contributed.
+So long as coverage is effective, the full, annual amount of Healthcare Reimbursement you have elected, reduced by the amount of previous Healthcare Reimbursements received during the Year, will be available at any time during the Plan Year, without regard to how much you have contributed.

-Any change in your Health Care FSA election also will change the maximum available reimbursement for the period of coverage after the election.
+Any change in your Healthcare FSA election also will change the maximum available reimbursement for the period of coverage after the election.
 Such maximum available reimbursements will be determined on a prospective basis only by a method determined by the Plan Administrator that is in accordance with applicable law.
 The Plan Administrator (or its designated claims administrator) will notify you of the applicable method when you make your election change.